worc4021/mexIpopt/README.md

 > The tests will require that you also have the intel runtimes installed, otherwise the build will work but the test might fail.

+Note, that if you want to build the debug symbols version you need to use `-MTd` as well as `--enable-debug` for all the configurations above.

 # Building the mex

 This part is actually rather straight forward if you got this far.
 Make sure the submodules are all present.
 If you have a similar setup with MKL etc you should be able to simply run